 As if a punctured lung and broken rib were not bad enough, staff were concerned that Charlie might also acquire a blood infection from the dirty stick.

 Against the odds though, Charlie pulled through.
-Now, incredibly, Mark says Charlie, who will be two next month, is back to his normal self.
+Incredibly, he was eventually back to his normal self.